snapp-incubator/smapp-sdk-go/README.md

 ### Operations

-List of operations on a search client are:
+List of operations on a eta client are:

 + **`GetETA(points []Point, options CallOptions) (ETA, error)`**:
   It will receive a list of point with minimum length of 2 and returns ETA.
 Will return error if less than 2 points are